isomerpages/moe-huayisec/pages/Sec 1 Registration for 2025 Cohort.md

 <h4><strong>Apply for eGiro</strong></h4>
 <p>Please login to Parents gateway and complete the online form for e-GIRO
 setup for fees deduction under the Services Tab.</p>
-<h4><strong>Subject Based Banding</strong></h4>
+<h4><strong>Taking Subjects at a More Demanding Level</strong></h4>
-<p>For students who qualify for subject-based banding, a message will be
+<p>For students who qualify to take subjects at a more demanding level, a
-sent via Parents Gateway in the next few days, and a response will be required.
-More information can be found in the attached slides e&nbsp;<a href="https://drive.google.com/file/d/1LRtJrMZ3prtoRSBe9R8J9v41qni6J_DP/view?usp=sharing" rel="noopener nofollow" target="_blank">attached slides.</a>
+message will be sent via Parents Gateway by 23 December 2024, 5.00pm, and a response will be required.
+More information can be found in the attached slides&nbsp;<a href="https://drive.google.com/file/d/1LRtJrMZ3prtoRSBe9R8J9v41qni6J_DP/view?usp=sharing" rel="noopener nofollow" target="_blank">attached slides.</a>
 </p>
 <p></p>
 <h4><strong>Higher Mother Tongue</strong></h4>